whatisinternet/Inflector/README.md

 Adds String based inflections for Rust.
-Snake, kebab, camel, sentence, class, title, upper, and lower cases as well as ordinalize, deordinalize, and foreign key are supported as both traits and pure functions acting on String types.
+Snake, kebab, camel, sentence, class, title, upper, and lower cases as well as ordinalize, deordinalize, demodulize, and foreign key are supported as both traits and pure functions acting on String types.

 -----